 There are many options when it comes to hitting the road and taking your new home with you.
 Car or bike with a tent, camper trailer, caravan, motor home, gooseneck (5th wheeler), truck, or bus.

 As we are all individuals, we need to select the style that suits us and will take us where we want to venture.

 If you attend a caravan & camping show in your town or capital city, you will find an extensive range of products to consider both for accommodation and accessories.

-The major state associations and camping shows can be found on the following links.
-There are also private show promoters that have events throughout the states.
+There are major state associations and camping shows along with private show promoters that have events throughout the states.
 These can be found on Google.